bobleesj/learn-swift-with-bob/ABOUT.md

-# About
+# About Me
 I'm 20 years old, and I was born in Korea, raised in Malaysia, Vietnam, and the lived in the US.
 I'm currently in Seoul, Korea.
 Next year, I might go back to school to pursue a degree in Computer Science in the US.
 I'd like to study Machine Learning, AI, and VR technology.
 I speak Korean and English.

 ## The Why
 My dream is to provide affordable education channels for all people regardless of gender, religion, sex, race, color, and wealth.
 Since Sept 17, 2016, I've left college in NYC to pursue this goal.
-Currently, I have started off with teaching how to make iOS apps and Swift programming language.
-In 2017, I attempt to raise as much as funds through teaching so that I can start a company that provides a platform for learning.
+Currently, I have started off with teaching how to make iOS apps and the Swift programming language.
+In 2017, I attempt to raise as much as funds through teaching so that I may build a company that provides a platform for learning.

 ## Current Focus
 | Course Title  |  Description |